One of my favorite things to do at this time of the year is to sit down and do some reflecting.

 Do You Set Financial Goals?

-Of those who achieved or nearly achieved their financial goals, 56 percent claim they have improved finances, while only 34 percent of those who fell short can say the same.
+Of those who achieved or nearly achieved their financial goals, 56% claim they have improved finances, while only 34% of those who fell short can say the same.
 If setting a financial goal can not only improve your finances but also improve the way you feel about money, what’s to lose?

 Setting Goals Helps Develop Better Financial Habits